 The vegetation structure on the site is typical of agricultural landscapes in the region.
 Only one vegetation type occurs on the UPS site, which is best described as exotic grassland with scattered trees.
+There has been extensive planting of the native species around the power station site, mainly during construction and again in 2015.

 The roadside verge consists of Yellow Box and White Cypress Pine.
-The verge is narrow, but contains several mature Yellow Box trees and some Acacia, particularly on the eastern side of the site.
+The verge is narrow but contains several mature Yellow Box trees and some Acacia, particularly on the eastern side of the site.